Skip to Content

 5. PROCEDURES FOR RETENTION, PERFORMANCE, AND MERIT

-1. The annual departmental evaluation of faculty is the direct source of decisions regarding the retention of faculty and salary adjustments.
-In evaluating performance, the departmental personnel committee, chair, and college dean will consider the faculty member’s contributions in the context of departmental, college, and institutional needs and goals and the faculty member’s assigned workload duties, past performance, and career path.
+1. The annual academic unit performance evaluation of faculty is the direct source of decisions regarding the retention of faculty, merit increases, and salary adjustments.
+In evaluating performance, the academic unit personnel committee, chair/school director, and college dean will consider the academic unit policy, the faculty member’s contributions in the context of academic unit, college, and institutional needs and goals, and the faculty member’s assigned workload duties, past performance, and career path.

-2. Faculty who meet or exceed departmental performance expectations as determined by the annual evaluation process will be eligible for reappointment.
+2. Faculty who meet or exceed academic unit performance expectations as determined by the annual evaluation process will be eligible for reappointment.

 6. PROCEDURE FOR FAILURE OF NON-TENURED FACULTY TO MEET EXPECTATIONS

-1. For tenure-track or continuing non-tenure line faculty, a failure to meet departmental expectations will cause the department to consider whether reappointment is warranted.
+1. For tenure-track faculty in their probationary period or continuing non-tenure line faculty, a failure to meet academic unit expectations will cause the department to consider whether reappointment is warranted.
 If the department determines that a non-tenured faculty member is not to be retained, it will give appropriate notice to the faculty member.
-If the faculty member is to be retained, the chair will provide the faculty member with specific written suggestions for improvement.
+If the faculty member is to be retained, the chair/school director will provide the faculty member with specific written suggestions for improvement.

 7. PROCEDURES FOR FAILURE OF TENURED FACULTY TO MEET EXPECTATIONS

-1. After the regular annual evaluation of faculty is complete, if the department process finds that a faculty member may have failed to meet departmental expectations, the chair will inform the affected faculty member in writing and invite the faculty member to meet and discuss the evaluation.
-This notice should be given within three class days from completion of the annual evaluation.
-The meeting between the chair and the faculty member should be conducted within six class days after the faculty member receives the chair’s written notification.
-If the faculty member chooses not to meet with the chair, the faculty member should notify the chair in writing within the six-day period.
-The faculty member’s failure to respond does not prevent the process from moving forward, but may constitute grounds for a charge of insubordination.
+1. After the regular annual performance evaluation of faculty is complete, if the department process finds that a faculty member may have failed to meet academic unit expectations, the chair/school director will inform the affected faculty member in writing and invite the faculty member to meet and discuss the evaluation.
+This notice should be given within three business days of completion of the annual performance evaluation.
+The meeting between the chair/school director and the faculty member should be conducted within six business days after the faculty member receives the chair/school director’s written notification.
+If the faculty member chooses not to meet with the chair/school director, the faculty member should notify the chair/school director in writing within the six-day period.
+The faculty member’s failure to respond does not prevent the process from moving forward but may constitute grounds for a charge of insubordination.

-2. After discussing the evaluation with the faculty member, if the chair still finds that the faculty member may have failed to meet departmental expectations, the chair will call a special meeting to present this finding to the departmental personnel committee.
-This meeting should take place no later than six class days after the chair’s meeting with the faculty member.
-The faculty member’s failure to meet with the chair does not prevent the process from moving forward, but may constitute grounds for a charge of insubordination.
+2. After discussing the evaluation with the faculty member, if the chair/school director still finds that the faculty member may have failed to meet academic unit expectations, the chair/school director will call a special meeting to present this finding to the academic unit personnel committee.
+This meeting should take place no later than six business days after the chair/school director’s meeting with the faculty member.
+The faculty member’s failure to meet with the chair/school director does not prevent the process from moving forward but may constitute grounds for a charge of insubordination.

-3. The chair will present the evaluation and its supporting documentation to the personnel committee.
-The affected faculty member may be present, may address the personnel committee, and may provide additional evidence related to his or her performance.
+3. The chair/school director will present the evaluation and its supporting documentation to the personnel committee.
+The affected faculty member and an advocate may be present, may address the personnel committee, and may provide additional evidence related to their performance.

-4. The departmental personnel committee will discuss the evidence provided by the chair and the faculty member.
-The faculty member will not be present during this discussion; the chair will preside in a non-voting capacity.
-The departmental personnel committee will choose a recorder who is responsible for minutes of the deliberations.
+4. The academic unit personnel committee will discuss the evidence provided by the chair/school director and the faculty member.
+The faculty member will not be present during this discussion; the chair/school director will preside in a non-voting capacity.
+The academic unit personnel committee will choose a recorder who is responsible for minutes of the deliberations.

-5. The departmental personnel committee may decide to gather additional information before making a judgment on the faculty member’s performance.
-Such additional information, if required by the departmental personnel committee, should be provided, and the personnel committee should reconvene and make its decision within ten class days after the first departmental personnel committee meeting regarding the issue.
+5. The academic unit personnel committee may decide to gather additional information before making a judgment on the faculty member’s performance.
+Such additional information, if required by the academic unit personnel committee, should be provided, and the personnel committee should reconvene and make its decision within 10 business days after the first academic unit personnel committee meeting regarding the issue.

-6. Once the relevant information is gathered, the departmental personnel committee will vote by secret ballot as to whether the faculty member has failed to meet departmental performance expectations.
+6. Once the relevant information is gathered, the academic unit personnel committee will vote by secret ballot as to whether the faculty member has failed to meet academic unit performance expectations.
 The affected faculty member will not be present for the vote.
-A finding of nonperformance requires the vote of a majority of the members of the departmental personnel committee present at the meeting, excluding the chair.
-The chair must concur in a finding of failure to meet performance expectations.
+A finding of nonperformance requires the vote of a quorum of the members of the academic unit personnel committee present at the meeting, excluding the chair/school director.
+The chair/school director must concur in a finding of failure to meet performance expectations.
+In the event the personnel committee and chair/school director have a split vote, the college dean will be the final decision authority on determining if the faculty member has failed to meet expectations in any area of their professional responsibilities.

-7. If the faculty member is judged to have failed to meet performance expectations by both the departmental personnel committee and chair, the chair and faculty member, in consultation with the departmental personnel committee, will design a professional development plan to help the faculty member meet departmental expectations in the future.
-The departmental personnel committee recorder will initiate the Post-Tenure Review, which will include a record of the vote and a list of the faculty voting, then forward it to the chair.
-The chair will forward the tracking form, the record of the vote, list of voters, the chair’s recommendation, and a copy of the professional development plan to the dean of the college within ten class days of the vote.
+7. If the faculty member is judged to have failed to meet performance expectations in any area of their professional responsibilities by both the academic unit, personnel committee and chair/school director, the chair/school director and faculty member, in consultation with the academic unit personnel committee, will design a professional development plan to help the faculty member meet academic unit expectations in the future.
+The academic unit personnel committee recorder will initiate the Post-Tenure Review, which will include a record of the vote and a list of the faculty voting, then forward it to the chair/school director.
+The chair/school director will forward the tracking form, the record of the vote, list of voters, the chair/school director’s recommendation, and a copy of the professional development plan to the dean of the college within 10 business days of the vote.

-8. Within six class days, the college dean should approve or disapprove the departmental finding that the faculty member has failed to meet expectations.
-If the dean approves the departmental finding, he or she should review and approve the proposed professional development plan within the same six class days.
-If the dean does not approve the finding of failure to meet expectations, the faculty member shall be considered as meeting departmental performance expectations.
+8. Within six business days, the college dean should approve or disapprove the academic unit finding that the faculty member has failed to meet expectations.
+If the dean approves the academic unit finding, the dean should review and approve the proposed professional development plan within the same six business days.
+If the dean does not approve the finding of failure to meet expectations, the faculty member shall be considered as meeting academic unit performance expectations.
+Notification of the dean’s decision will be sent to Faculty and Academic Resources.

 2. Calendar for determining failure of tenured faculty to meet expectations during the annual evaluation process: